Computer Science, Boston University

-Before coming to US, I received the Master’s degree from Graduate University of Chinese Academy of Sciences in 2012, advised by Professor Hua Yu, and a Bachelor’s degree of computer science from Hefei University of Technology in 2009.
-I conducted my PhD study at the CS Department of UMass Lowell for three years, before transferring to the CS Department of Boston University to continue my PhD study with Professor Kate Seanko.
+Before coming to US, I received a Master’s degree from Graduate University of Chinese Academy of Sciences in 2012, advised by Professor Hua Yu, and a Bachelor’s degree in computer science from Hefei University of Technology in 2009.
+I conducted my PhD studies at the CS Department of UMass Lowell for three years, before transferring to the CS Department of Boston University to continue my PhD studies with Professor Kate Saenko.

 Ask, Attend and Answer: Exploring Question-Guided Spatial Attention for Visual Question Answering.

 Huijuan Xu, Kate Saenko.

 In European Conference on Computer Vision (ECCV), 2016.